-Because climate science traces its development to the fields of physics and chemistry, our understanding of climate change has not generally included the impact of biology and ecology on the geophysical world.
+Because climate science traces its early development to the fields of physics and chemistry, our understanding of climate change has not generally included the impact of biology and ecology on the geophysical world.
 In fact, there has been little understanding in the mainstream climate community of the biosphere as a driver of climate change.
 When considered at all, life on earth is regarded as a victim of extreme geophysical events over which it has little control.
-The impact of the biosphere on the course of global warming is virtually invisible.
+The powerful impact of the biosphere on the course of global warming is virtually invisible.

 When coming into being, organisms have both adapted to their environments and adjusted their environments to suit their needs.
 The shift to an atmosphere containing oxygen is one such dramatic environmental adjustment resulting from the evolution of green plants.
 But life has shaped the entire global landscape and made the soils and the atmosphere, the oceans and the weather, the water and the carbon cycles, what they are today.

-Today we have the knowledge we need to mobilize nature to reverse human damage to the biosphere.
+Now we have the knowledge we need to mobilize nature to reverse human damage to the biosphere.
 The carbon that we’ve spewed into the atmosphere we can return to the earth; the vital fresh water that we have wantonly thrown to the oceans, dragging billions of tons of rich topsoil along the way, we can return to thirsty lands worldwide.